u2seg/U2Seg/README.md

 The majority of U2Seg, Detectron2 and DINO are licensed under the [CC-BY-NC license](LICENSE), however portions of the project are available under separate license terms: TokenCut, Bilateral Solver and CRF are licensed under the MIT license; If you later add other third party code, please keep this license info updated, and please let us know if that component is licensed under something other than CC-BY-NC, MIT, or CC0.

 ## Ethical Considerations
-U2Seg's wide range of detection capabilities may introduce similar challenges to many other visual recognition recognition methods.
+U2Seg's wide range of detection capabilities may introduce similar challenges to many other visual recognition methods.
 As the image can contain arbitrary instances, it may impact the model output.

 ## How to get support from us?